-- Identify, quantify, and prioritize the minimum essential supply of fuel and resources required to ensure continued operation of critical facilities; - Monitor the status of all essential resources to anticipate shortages; - Maintain liaison with fuel distributors and local utility representatives: - Implement local conservation measures; - Keep the public informed; - Implement procedures for determining need and for the distribution of aid; - Allocate available resources to assure maintenance of essential services; - Consider declaring a local emergency; and - Document expenses.
+Ц identify, quantify, and prioritize the minimum essential supply of fuel and resources required to ensure continued operation of critical facilities; Monitor the status of all essential resources to anticipate shortages; Maintain liaison with fuel distributors and local utility representatives; Implement local conservation measures; Keep the public informed; Implement procedures for determining need and for the distribution of aid; Allocate available resources to assure maintenance of essential services; Consider declaring a local emergency; and Document expenses.
+Resno onsibilities respe on signification of the control of t Review plans and procedures; Review procedures for providing lodging and care for displaced persons (see ESF#6); In the event of a fuel shortage, establish procedures for local fuel suppliers/distributors to serve customers referred to them by City and County Government; Keep the public informed and aware of the extent of the shortage, the need to conserve the resource in short supply, and the location and availability of emergency assistance Reference ESF 15; Provide emergency assistance to individuals as required; П Enforce state and local government conservation programs; and

-- Review plans and procedures; - Review procedures for providing lodging and care for displaced persons (see ESF #6); - In the event of a fuel shortage, establish procedures for local fuel suppliers/distributors to serve customers referred to them by City and County Government; - Keep the public informed and aware of the extent of the shortage, the need to conserve the resource in short supply, and the location and availability of emergency assistance Reference ESF 15: - Provide emergency assistance to individuals as required; - Enforce state and local government conservation programs; and - Identify resources needed to restore energy systems.
+□ Identify resources needed to restore energy systems.